leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

     > **Note**: Do not use a subnet that overlaps with 192.168.16.16/28, which the Oracle Clusterware private interconnect uses on the database instance.
 Specifying an overlapping subnet causes the private interconnect to malfunction.

-    **Backup subnet**: The subnet to use for the backup network, which is typically used to transport backup information to and from Oracle Cloud Infrastructure Object Storage, and for Data Guard replication.
+    **Backup subnet**: The subnet for the backup network, which is typically used to transport backup information to and from Oracle Cloud Infrastructure Object Storage, and for Data Guard replication.
 Click Change Compartment to select a subnet in a different compartment, if applicable.

     > **Note**: Do not use a subnet that overlaps with 192.168.128.0/20.
 This restriction applies to both the client subnet and backup subnet.